korlibs-archive/korio/README.md

 dependency and just requires Kotlin 1.1-M04 or greater.

 This library is specially useful for webserver where asynchronous is the way to go.
-And completely asynchronous or single threaded targets like javascript or as3, with kotlin-js or JTransc.
+And completely asynchronous or single threaded targets like javascript or as3, with kotlin-js or JTransc (Node.JS and Browser).

 ### Streams